 Development Studies refers to a broad range of courses that address the planning, implementation and consequences of social, political and economic change among peoples of the Third and Fourth worlds.
 These courses examine the nature of relations between wealthier countries of the world and those peoples and countries who are, or consider themselves to be, disadvantaged in a rapidly globalising world.

 The Development Studies major consists of two first year courses chosen from the disciplines of anthropology, economics, political science, sociology, geography, history, Asian studies.
 The five later years courses must include three core courses which focus on the theoretical and practical problems of development, plus two area courses.

-For more information on undergraduate courses in the development studies major visit Study@ANU: Development Studies Major
+For more information on undergraduate courses in the development studies major see Development Studies Major on Programs and Courses.

 Forensic Anthropology Major

 Forensic anthropology is concerned with developing and applying a range of anthropological and archaeological skills to questions of medical and legal importance.
 Courses involve the methods for identifying and analysing human remains, the management and investigation of crime scenes containing human remains, and understanding biological, environmental and cultural processes affecting bodies.
 The major consists of courses chosen from the disciplines of anthropology, archaeology, law, political science, sociology, and psychology.

 Health, sickness, and healing are not simply biological phenomena but, crucially, exist in historical, social, cultural, and economic contexts which also demand to be understood.
 Medical anthropology, biological anthropology and population health, the sociology of health and illness, health psychology, the history of medicine, philosophy and ethics, and gender studies all complement each other as well as biomedicine in the perspectives they offer on these phenomena.